 I had been to the mountains many times before that field trip, but not with any kind of understanding of how different those delicate, natural system were from the concrete sidewalks and manicured trees of my middle-class suburban neighborhood.
 I had only enjoyed the mountains in the same way we enjoyed family trips to Disneyland.
 They were an escape from the ordinary – a controlled adventure.
 But I had never before been to the mountains as a fascinated learner and keen observer.

 As the environment became a real thing to me during that trip, I began to see clearly how we were changing it.
-Camp fires had led to forest fires two years prior to our visit and the forest still showed evidence of that devastation.
-Ski areas and new housing and shopping construction reduced the habitat for bears.
+Camp fires had led to forest fires two years prior and the forest still showed evidence of that devastation.
+Ski areas, new housing, and shopping construction reduced the habitat for bears.
 This was driving them to break into homes and cars to find food.
 Imported insects – brought in on decorative landscape plants meant to make new construction seem settled and stately – were decimating tree populations that had thrived in peace for thousands of years.

 Suddenly, the snow-covered slopes I’d ridden my sled down last winter wasn’t just a play place to me any more.
 My own human activities became a quagmire of conflicting emotions and ideas.